smudge/decks/railsconf-2022/slides.md

 <!--
-And so the first thing we did was do a bit of an incident retro -- you know, a root cause analysis -- to try to understand firstly, how the system worked in the first place, and in turn, what about it caused the system to break down.
+And so the first thing we did was do a bit of an incident response meeting -- you know, a root cause analysis -- to try to understand firstly, how everything had even worked, and in turn, what decisions and assumptions had resulted in it ultimately breaking down.

+real systems thinking
 -->

+---
+layout: center
 ---

 <div class="grid grid-cols-3">